-Vasectomy Reversal in Tampa, FL
+Vasectomy Reversal in Clearwater, FL

 Patients who have previously received a vasectomy will occasionally change their mind later on for a wide variety of reasons.
 While a vasectomy is a permanent form of birth control, there is a procedure that can reverse it effects.

 Dr. Beilan is a fellowship-trained urologist who specializes in treating sexual dysfunction using medical and surgical therapies including urologic prosthetics, implants, and reconstructive surgery.
 Dr. Beilan is a vasectomy reversal specialist and has performed many successful procedures in his years of experience.
 For more information about the vasectomy reversal procedure at our sexual health clinics in Clearwater, FL, call us at (727) 441-1508 or request an appointment through our secure online form today.